amethon/www/_shelf/journal-appendix.md

 L’Exploration was a state-of-the-art research vessel that operated in La Rochelle in the late 19th century, setting sail from the bustling port city on various scientific expeditions.
 It was a small, ocean-going ship that was specifically designed for scientific research and exploration, and was equipped with a range of specialized facilities and technologies.
 These included fully-equipped laboratories for analyzing samples and conducting experiments, as well as comfortable living quarters for the crew and scientists to rest and relax during long voyages.

 L’Exploration was also equipped with a range of advanced scientific instruments and equipment, such as microscopes, spectroscopes, and other analytical tools, which were used to collect data and samples from the ocean.
-These instruments were mounted on the vessel's hull or mast, or were deployed using special equipment, such as remotely operated vehicles (ROVs) or submersibles.
 In addition to its scientific capabilities, the vessel was also equipped with the latest communication and navigation technologies, such as telegraphs and sextants, which allowed it to communicate with other ships and accurately chart its course across the ocean.

 The research vessel was commissioned by the French government in the early 1850s, and has been a fixture in the world of oceanic research ever since.
 Over the years, it has embarked on a number of voyages to distant and exotic locations, from the icy waters of the Arctic to the steamy rainforests of the Amazon.